hsy822/proofport/docs/cips/CIP-001-group-membership.md

 ## 1. Overview

+> This circuit uses the `binary_merkle_root` implementation from the [privacy-scaling-explorations/zk-kit.noir](https://github.com/privacy-scaling-explorations/zk-kit.noir) repository.

-This circuit verifies, in zero-knowledge, that a user-provided leaf is included in a Merkle tree defined by a given root.
+> This circuit verifies, in zero-knowledge, that a user-provided leaf is included in a Merkle tree defined by a given root.
 It uses the proven and audited `binary_merkle_root` helper function for compatibility and correctness.

 ---